bgoonz/docs-collection/github/code-security/secure-coding/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning.md

 ---
 title: About code scanning
-intro: 'You can use {% data variables.product.prodname_code_scanning %} to find security vulnerabilities and errors in the code for your project on {% data variables.product.prodname_dotcom %}.'
+intro: "You can use {% data variables.product.prodname_code_scanning %} to find security vulnerabilities and errors in the code for your project on {% data variables.product.prodname_dotcom %}."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 redirect_from:
   - /github/managing-security-vulnerabilities/about-automated-code-scanning
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning
   - /code-security/secure-coding/about-code-scanning
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 type: overview
 topics:
   - Advanced Security
   - Code scanning
 ---

 <!--For this article in earlier GHES versions, see /content/github/finding-security-vulnerabilities-and-errors-in-your-code-->

 {% data reusables.code-scanning.beta %}